Deaths of 10 newborns shake millions' trust in Turkey's health care system

 He told prosecutors: “Everything is in accordance with procedures."

-This week, a court in Istanbul approved the indictment — which includes hundreds of pages of transcripts of secretly taped recordings of telephone conversations between suspects — and scheduled the trial date for Nov.
-18.
+This week, a court in Istanbul approved the indictment and scheduled the trial date for Nov.
+18 in a case that whose defendants are increasingly isolated.

-The way that the case has horrified the nation has left the defendants increasingly isolated.

 Lawyer Ali Karaoglan said he and two other attorneys who represented Sari during the investigation have recently withdrawn from the case.
 And authorities have since revoked the licenses and closed nine of the 19 hospitals implicated in the scandal, including one owned by a former health minister.

-Note: This story has been amended to correct that Dr. Esin Koc is a woman.